ufs-community/uwtools/docs/sections/user_guide/yaml/tags.rst

    date1: 2024-09-01
    date2: 2024-09-01 00:00:00

-The value provided to the tag must be in ISO 8601 format to be interpreted correctly by the ``!datetime`` tag.
+The value provided to the tag must be in :python:`ISO 8601 format<datetime.html#datetime.datetime.fromisoformat>` to be interpreted correctly by the ``!datetime`` tag.

 ``!float``
 ^^^^^^^^^^